FEU Tamaraws basketball: Arwind Santos era

 Arwind Santos started his UAAP career in 2002 alongside future PBA standouts Mark Isip and Dennis Miranda.
 The Tamaraws failed to make it to the Final Four that year after losing to the Cyrus Baguio-led UST for the last Final Four slot, though Santos won season's Rookie of the Year award.
 In Season 66, it was a quick turn around for the Tamaraws, who had their core intact with key players Rhagnee Sinco, Gerald Jones, Cesar Catli, the emergence of Arwind Santos and James Zablan returning from injury, FEU dominated the eliminations and gained the top two seed.
 The Tamaraws defeated the James Yap-led UE Red Warriors in the final four.
 They garnered their first title in six seasons with a sweep against the Ateneo Blue Eagles via two lopsided games.
-Santos won the season MVP for the first time in his college career on his third year with the Tamaraws, and was selected to the mythical team together with teammate Dennis Miranda.
+Santos won the season MVP for the first time in his college career on his third year with the Tamaraws, and was selected to the mythical team together with Miranda.
 That same year, the team tried to defend its title, but the Tamaraws lost to the Archers in a three-game series despite leading by a point in the final seconds when Green Archer sharpshooter JVee Casio nailed a three-pointer with two seconds left.
 Without any remaining timeouts for both teams, Jeff Chan was forced to do a Hail Mary shot from the half court and hit only the front rim as time expires.